elyra-ai/elyra/docs/source/user_guide/pipelines.md

       - An optional description, summarizing the pipeline purpose.
       - Properties that appy to every pipeline node (both generic and custom)
          - **Data volumes**
            - A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the component.
-Format: `/mnt/path=existing-pvc-name`.
+           - Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
 Entries with a PVC name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) will raise a validation error after pipeline submission or export.
            - The referenced PVCs must exist in the Kubernetes namespace where the pipeline nodes are executed.
            - Data volumes are not mounted when the pipeline is executed locally.
+         - **Kubernetes tolerations**
+           - A list of [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to be applied to the pod where the component is executed.
+           - Format: `TOL_ID=key:operator:value:effect`.
+Refer to [the toleration specification](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#toleration-v1-core) for a description of the values for `key`, `operator`, `value`, and `effect`. `TOL_ID` can be any unique identifier, such as `tol_1`.
+It's value is only used internally by Elyra.
+           - Tolerations are ignored when the pipeline is executed locally.
       - Properties that apply to every generic pipeline node.
 In this release the following properties are supported:
         - **Object storage path prefix**.
 Elyra stores pipeline input and output artifacts in a cloud object storage bucket.
 By default these artifacts are located in the `/<pipeline-instance-name>` path.
 The example below depicts the artifact location for several pipelines in the `pipeline-examples` bucket:
           ![artifacts default storage layout on object storage](../images/user_guide/pipelines/node-artifacts-on-object-storage.png)